 Can you imagine an America without any federal taxes?
-Well that is exactly what we had in our first two years as a nation.
-Zero federal taxes.
+Well that is exactly what we had in our first two years as a nation: zero federal taxes.
 Each state was allowed to tax what their individual legislatures deemed appropriate.
-However, Alexander Hamilton and America’s first congress had different ideas.
+However, Alexander Hamilton and some of America’s first lawmakers had different ideas.

-And thus began an incredibly important event in the American experiment – The Whiskey Rebellion.
+That became the imputes for an important event in the American experiment: The Whiskey Rebellion.

 On August 1, 1794, events came to a head as a group of farmers in Washington County, Pennsylvania, south of Pittsburgh, challenged and then burned down the mansion of President George Washington’s friend and Inspector of Revenue in southwestern Pennsylvania, Brig.
 Gen. John Neville.

 On August 7 President Washington, recognizing that he must maintain control if the fledgling government was to survive, issued the Whiskey Rebellion Proclamation ordering the insurgents to go home and calling out a militia force of several thousand from four states.
 After efforts of negotiators to try and calm the insurrection failed, President George Washington, acting upon the advice of Federalist Alexander Hamilton, decided to make an example of the rebels and rode to Western Pennsylvania with 13,000 militia troops to quash the rebellion.
 Washington accompanied the troops as far as Bedford, where he spent the night at the house of David Espy on October 18.
 The next day, he reviewed the assembled troops, issued orders to General Lee, and then started back to Philadelphia.
 This was to be the last time George Washington personally led troops on the field, and the only time he did so as President.